NoyAmrani/hello-world/README.md

 # hello-world
-hello beutiful world, my name is Noy Amrani and i like to coding.
+hello beautiful world, my name is Noy Amrani and i like to coding.

 this my first project in github